 Business in Chicago

-When the book was finished, he intended to go to Chicago to promote it, but first, he wanted to settle the score with his father-in-law, the Reverand McCracken, for selling the homestead out from under him.
+When the book was finished, he intended to go to Chicago to promote it.
+However, first, he wanted to settle the score with his father-in-law, the Reverand McCracken, who sold some of his property out from under him.
 Micheaux launched his lawsuit, and a good deal of publicity resulted.

 Ironically, this publicity increased the effectiveness of the advertising he purchased to sell the book.
 He began to see steady sales figures.